Concerns flagged to CQC go months with no response because of backlogs, MPs told

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Backlogs at the Care Quality Commission (CQC) mean some concerns being flagged to the watchdog are going months without a response, MPs have heard.
+Concerns being flagged to the Care Quality Commission (CQC) by healthcare staff and members of the public are going months without a response, MPs have heard.

+The regulator’s new chief executive estimates it is facing a backlog of about 5,000 notifications of concerns.

 Sir Julian Hartley, who joined the CQC as chief executive last month, appeared in front of the Health and Social Care Committee on Wednesday alongside outgoing CQC chairman Ian Dilks.